Spiral Staircase Dimensions & Measurements

 |3'-6"||42" x 42"|

 |4'-0"||48" x 48"|

 |6'-0"||72" x 72"|

 No matter where your stair is going, you will need to keep stair diameter in mind.
-The simplest definition of your diameter is the width of your stair.
+The simplest definition of your diameter is the width of your stair, as spiral stairs are round stairs.
 Much like your well opening, your diameter may be defined by your placement of the stair.
 Once again, walls may limit the diameter of your stair.
 Our designers can help you determine the best size stair for your space.
 The smallest size diameter we offer is 3 feet 6 inches (42" X 42").
 Standard diameters increase in six inch increments, 42" x 42" to 48" x 48" to 54" x 54" and so forth.
 You can also think of diameter as the footprint of the stair, or in other words, the space that your stair takes up.
 A five foot diameter stair has a footprint of 60" x 60".
 In order to determine how much space a 5" diameter stair will take up you can simply use duct tape to mark the space off on the floor.
 Diameter isn’t a necessary measurement to have when you call your designer, but it can help you to determine the right size for your space.
 The best ways to find the right size for you is to find your footprint measurement in the chart above and call us to speak to one of our designers for an expert consultation.

 |Clear Walking Path|